MaaSTaaR/539kernel-book/Chapter 6: Filesystems.md

 }
 ```

-## Finishing up Version `NE`
+## Finishing up Version `NE` and Testing the Filesystem
 And now version `NE` of 539kernel is ready.
 It contains a basic ATA device driver and 539filesystem.
-The following is its `Makefile` which adds the new files to the compilation list.
+The following is its `Makefile` which adds the new files to the compilation list, also, this time we are going to use Bochs instead of QEMU to test  539filesystem since `kernel.img` which represents the hardisk is tailored for the former.

 ```{.makefile}
 ASM = nasm